The Best Ways & Ideas for Stuffed Animal Storage

 Kids love stuffed animals because they’re soft, cute and oh so cuddly.
 They become so attached to these fluffy creatures that they often refuse to part with any of them.
 Hence they end up all over the floor.
 Pinterest is crawling with storage solutions–from cages to clothespins.
 And while all are clever, we believe the best home for your kids’ favorite friends is simple, accessible and doesn’t take up a lot of space.
-Check out our favorites.
+Check out our favorite stuffed animal storage ideas.

 Basically, any hanging shoe organizer can be used to store stuffed animals.
 Try this basic one from Target with ten box-shaped holes for shoes.
 It’s affordable, beyond simple to hang and allows for easy access to furry friends.
 If you need to have several, perhaps your child could do some prioritizing–top ten stuffed animals get the prime spot in the front of the closet, less precious ones can hang in the back.

 Large, Decorative Bin